The name Zentalis Pharmaceuticals Inc. (ZNTL) should be kept on your radar - The Dwinnex

 Earnings Estimates

-There are 9 different market analysts currently analyzing its stock.
+As of right now, 9 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $-1.2 for the current quarter, with a high estimate of $-1.02 and a low estimate of $-1.32, while EPS last year was $-1.34.
 The consensus estimate for the next quarter is $-1.2, with high estimates of $-1.01 and low estimates of $-1.38.

 Analysts are recommending an EPS of between $-4.32 and $-5.32 for the fiscal current year, implying an average EPS of $-4.88.
 EPS for the following year is $-4.71, with 9 analysts recommending between $-4.06 and $-5.52.